 This month the Power Tool Challenge team is making Home Decor items under $10.
 I made a repurposed Chair shelf for this month’s challenge.
 We are also opening up the challenge to you, our readers, to submit your home decor item that you made or repurposed for under $10.
-Stay tuned for more details on the contest and what you can win!

 Have you ever come across some old vintage chairs at a thrift store or garage sale?
 You love the chair, but really do not need another chair in your home.
 You keep walking back to it and telling yourself, what would I do with another chair?
 The chair keeps calling your name, so you buy it.
 It sits in your garage or basement for months, because you truly have no more room for another chair.
 I am here to solve your chair dilemma, turn it into a repurposed chair shelf.

 I had 2 old chairs sitting in my workspace waiting to be used and I finally decided to repurpose them into shelves.

 I removed the leather seat from the chair.
 The chair had an opening where the leather seat base was, so this made it very easy to cut the chair.

 I made a few easy cuts right where the joints were on the front and back of the seat base.
 I removed the side spindles from the chair legs.

 I had a wood top from an old sewing machine and the top part was a perfect size.
 I was able to use the outside edges for both shelves and it had the perfect beveled edge.